nicolasdugue/scisumm-corpus/result/readme.md

 - **Result1**: We change the threeshold of the contrast to 1.2 instead of 1, i.e reducing the number of significant words.

     - **the number of the words has been reduced is moving from 237 to 170.**

+- **Result2**: We Add the enhanced list of stop words.

+    - **the number of the words has been reduced is moving from 237 to 198, for words extracted using contrast, and from 163 to 140.**